TV equipment stolen from Pan Am Games' opening ceremony site in Chile, boosting security concerns

-SANTIAGO, Chile (AP) — Television crews at the Pan American Games had equipment stolen this week from the compound of Estadio Nacional, the site of Friday's opening ceremony, heightening concerns about crime at the tournament hosting over 6,800 athletes.
+SANTIAGO, Chile (AP) — Television crews at the Pan American Games had equipment stolen this week from the compound of the National Stadium, the site of Friday's opening ceremony, heightening concerns about crime at the tournament hosting over 6,800 athletes.

 Harold Mayne-Nicholls, the executive-director of the games, said Thursday that police had retrieved stolen cameras but did not offer more details.
 He had reported the incident in a video the day before.

 “Chile's police have been up to this.
-In less than 24 hours they found cameras that were stolen from the region of the Estadio Nacional,” Mayne-Nicholls said in a video posted on his social media channels.
+In less than 24 hours they found cameras that were stolen from the region of the National Stadium,” Mayne-Nicholls said in a video posted on his social media channels.

 Chilean police said Wednesday evening they had found some of the stolen items and arrested one of the alleged robbers.
-A contractor, and not local police, was in charge of security at the Estadio Nacional compound when the incident took place.
+A contractor, and not local police, was in charge of security at the National Stadium compound when the incident took place.

 The Pan American Games, the largest multisport event in the Americas, are held one year before the Olympics.
 Chile is hosting for the first time, with the tournament running from Oct.
 10 to Nov.
 5.